 This total recommended intake can come from both beverages and food.
 Water and other beverages should be consumed regularly throughout the day to ensure proper hydration.
 If more fluid is needed, foods that contain water can be eaten, like fruits and vegetables.

-There may be times when it can be difficult to feel motivated to eat healthy.
+At times it can be difficult to feel motivated to eat healthily.
 Having people to cook and eat with is one way to stay on track.
-It’s also important to pick out recipes which are delicious, healthy, and not too difficult to make – having these can make it much easier to stay motivated.
+It’s also important to pick out recipes that are delicious, healthy, and not too difficult to make – having these can make it much easier to stay motivated.